 On a Scale of One to Three, How Bad Is Your Road Rash?

-Road rash occurs as a result of your skin being dragged across the ground or pavement during a motorcycle crash.
+Road rash occurs as a result of your skin being dragged across the ground or pavement during a motorcycle accident.
 The force of the collision can either throw you to the ground where you will skid, or cause you to be dragged under your bike as it skids.
 Either way, any exposed skin will become grated by the ground, causing painful scrapes and abrasions.

 Although most road rash injuries aren’t fatal by themselves—many motorcycle fatalities show signs of road rash along with other fatal injuries—the damage it can cause to tissue, muscle, nerves, as well as possible infection—could lead to permanent damage and scarring.

 Make sure you get the proper treatment you need for your road rash type by knowing the difference between a minor and a traumatic abrasion.

 - First Degree (minor).
 A first degree road burn is identified by small scrapes, redness, bruising, slight bleeding, and tenderness.
 Although you should still have it checked by a physician, you can probably clean and dress the wound yourself.

 - Second Degree (serious).
 Second degree rashes exhibit bleeding, swelling, radiate heat, and are painful to the touch.
 There will be exposed muscle, tendons, or nerves.
 Scarring is common, so make sure you keep the wound clean and seek medical attention immediately.